SaaS transformation consulting for telecom tech giant

 Background

 The client is widely known as a leader for networking hardware products.
-Over the years, they have developed and acquired software and services covering a wide variety of internet technology markets that are independent and complementary to their hardware.
+Over the years, they have developed and acquired software and services covering a wide variety of internet technology.

 These SaaS (Software-as-a-Service) products are in various stages of maturity and autonomy.
 Some of them were acquired years ago and deliver varying levels of SaaS user experiences.